CSC-A

-1A CBC-A specifies that you may be asked to reduce your use of transport capacity during peak times.
+1With a CSC-A agreement you may be asked to increase or reduce your use of transport capacity during peak times.

 Using electricity flexibly means running your business processes smartly to reduce peaks and relieve bottlenecks on the grid.
 This allows you to earn money from the flexibility you provide, while also saving on your connection costs.